 Some years ago, I learned that my birthday falls on a special day on the church calendar.
 We Episcopalians call it the "Commemoration of the Faithful Departed," or "All Souls Day."
 It's a good time to think about those who have gone ahead of us to the nearer presence of God.
 We remember how their lives had touched ours, and we have hope that we will see them again.
 I don't know a lot about the specific customs associated with "Dia De Los Muertos," or "Day of the Dead", but I do believe in setting aside time for remembrance, and not only on November 2.

 Today I did something a little different on my birthday.
 Amidst the celebratory activities, I visited with Fr.
 Z and celebrated the Rite of Reconciliation, popularly known as Confession.
-Usually, this is something I do during Advent and Lent, but I felt a need to
+Usually, this is something I do during Advent and Lent, but I felt a need to closely examine and deal with some problems now.

 The Catholics consider Reconciliation a sacrament, one of seven.
 Episcopalians don't see it as a sacrament (we recognize two -- Baptism and Eucharist), but rather a sacramental rite.
 To be honest, as a former Catholic, I'm more inclined to simply consider Reconciliation a sacrament, as I'm a bit fuzzy on the finer distinctions.